-- There is no current or likely future demand for employment uses on the land: - It can be demonstrated that the site or premises are not reasonably capable of being used or redeveloped for employment purposes: or - Where development would bring wider economic, environmental, community or amenity benefits.'
+- There is no current or likely future demand for employment uses on the land: - It can be demonstrated that the site or premises are not reasonably capable of being used or redeveloped for employment purposes: or - Where development would bring wider economic, environmental, community or amenity benefits.

 The Council recognises that a flexible approach will have to be taken to realise the development of the Bunzl site including consideration of an element of non-employment generating uses to enable innovative approaches to employment.
 Its context as part of the SDO reinforces the importance of a progressive approach to the site.
-Currently, there is opportunity and interest in development of a mixed-use site consisting of small and medium scale class 4 employment, Live/Work units and residential.